What is the “Collateral Source Rule” in New York Personal Injury Law?

 The collateral source rule in a New York personal injury case means the plaintiff cannot receive compensation for items covered by other sources, such as health or disability insurance.
 In other words, the plaintiff cannot accept payment twice for the same expense.
 The collateral source rule is fair, but the medical and benefit billing system is complex.

-A New York City personal injury lawyer at Douglas and London not only protects your rights but keeps you abreast of all developments in your case and makes sure every aspect is clear.
+A New York City personal injury lawyer at Douglas & London not only protects your rights but keeps you abreast of all developments in your case and makes sure every aspect is clear.
 If the collateral source rule applies to your personal injury lawsuit, we will let you know.

 Collateral Source Circumstances